 If you’re flying overseas, get the interior bassinet measurements.
 My daughter was a long baby and grew out of the bassinet length-wise before she hit the weight limit.

 Toys that light up, without batteries, entertain babies.
 Like spinning globes.
 You’ll have to distract them with something, multiple times, especially if they’re about to fuss.

 Bring scented diaper disposal bags.
 It’s just polite.

 Flying With Toddlers

 Bring tons of snacks.
 If they’re off the bottle, then munching on something during take-off and landing will help their ears.
 High protein is best so that they are full and not just eating empty calories.

 Strap everything you can to the seat or seat belt.
 Bring straps for sippy cups, stuffed animals and whatever else you can prevent from falling on the floor.
 This keeps the toys from getting contaminated.

-Consider kid-safe headphones for DVD player or iPhone apps.
-Technology is going to be your best friend, when keeping this age group entertained.
+Consider kid-safe headphones for a DVD player or iPhone apps.
+Technology is going to be your best friend when keeping this age group entertained.
 Do not rely on the in-flight entertainment, because there might not be anything they want to watch or a glare on the TV.

 Flying With Preschoolers

 This age group is slightly easier to manage because you can set expectations and they’ll understand (most of it).
 Tell them exactly what’s going to happen from the time you leave your house to the time you land.
 Remind them along the way.
 Especially important is reminding them that their prized stuffed animal is going to have to go through security screening separately.
 Trust me, I’ve been there.